-Registration has closed, as of January 6th for students to join the spelling fun at the Annual Grand Ridge Elementary Spelling Bee.
 All grades are welcome to join in this friendly competition of oral spelling ability.
-Check in time is 15 mins before the event starts.
-Once the bee has started, we will not be able to add any more students. **Your student must be an actively enrolled student at Grand Ridge to participate.
+Each grade has their own bee. **Your student must be an actively enrolled student at Grand Ridge to participate.

-Participants will take the stage one at a time and will be asked to spell a word out loud.
-They will be seated randomly.
-Students will repeat the word, spell it, and repeat the word again.
+We are planning to host each grade's spelling bee on Zoom.
+We recommend that participants have a headset ideally with a microphone so they can hear and be heard clearly.
+Participants will be given a word to spell and they will repeat the word, spell it, and repeat the word again.
 Each correctly spelled word earns a trip to the next round.
-The bee ends when there is just one speller standing!
-We encourage kids to learn all 450 words for the school spelling bee.
+The bee ends when there is just one speller remaining!
+There are three levels of words but especially at the older grades, we encourage kids to learn all 450 words to prepare for the school spelling bee although later rounds of the bee may include words not on the study list.

 Questions?
 Feedback?
 Contact email@example.com